Optimising Search Results

 You can find just about anything using a search engine.

-Do some research and see if your business is coming up in a search using different search engines.
+Research your business to see if it’s coming up in a search using other popular search engines.